 By U-bahn, the trip is slightly less convenient.
 Find your way to Fraunhoferstraße on the U1, U2, U7, or U8.
 Walk about two blocks along the north bank of the Isar on Erhardtstraße and cross over to Museuminsel with a right turn on Boschbrücke.

-Other cool Munich attractions & things to do in Munich
+Other cool Munich attractions & places to visit in Munich

 Still have more time left in Munich?
 Fit in a few more of these best things to do in Munich: